Eugene Kleiner

 Eugene Kleiner (12 May 1923 – 20 November 2003) was an Austrian-American engineer and venture capitalist.
 He is considered a pioneer of Silicon Valley.
-He was one of the original founders of Kleiner Perkins, the Silicon Valley venture capital firm which later became Kleiner Perkins Caufield & Byers.
+He was one of the original founders of Fairchild Semiconductor, part of the Traitorous Eight, and Kleiner Perkins, the Silicon Valley venture capital firm which later became Kleiner Perkins Caufield & Byers.
 The company was an early investor in more than 300 information technology and biotech firms, including Amazon.com, AOL, Brio Technology, Electronic Arts, Flextronics, Genentech, Google, Hybritech, Intuit, Lotus Development, LSI Logic, Macromedia, Netscape, Quantum, Segway, Sun Microsystems and Tandem Computers.

 Early life and education

 Kleiner was born on May 12, 1923, in Vienna, Austria.
 In 1938, he fled Nazi persecution of Jews with his family, arriving in New York two years later.
 He served in the U.S. Army, then earned a Bachelor's degree in mechanical engineering from the Polytechnic University of New York in 1948 and a Master's degree in industrial engineering from New York University.